 - Henrik Andersen – in addition to all of the free material Andersen gives away on Youtube, his for-a-cost videos are a worthwhile expenditure.
 And unlike Schmidhofer´s, they´re digital downloads.

-- John McLaughlin The Gateway to Rhythm – McLaughlin has been cited as one of the earliest and most ardent propoents of konnakol in the west.
-I´ve only just ordered this DVD from Amazon, so I´ll update soon on my thoughts.
+- John McLaughlin The Gateway to Rhythm – McLaughlin has been cited as one of the earliest and most ardent proponents of konnakol in the west.
+This DVD is fairly basic, and perhaps a nice thing as an intro to a musician.

-- Solkattu Manual: An Introduction to the Rhythmic Language of South Indian Music – I´ve found this book a tad difficult to follow, but there is also a whole set of free videos that you can download here.
+- Solkattu Manual: An Introduction to the Rhythmic Language of South Indian Music – I´ve found this book a tad difficult to follow, but there were a whole set of free videos but they seem to no longer be available online.